ministryofjustice/moj-frontend/docs/components/search/_how-to-use.md

 Place the search component either:

 - under a clearly labelled heading (typically above a table, such as a case list)
-- at the top of the page (for site search), like in the [primary navigation component](/components/primary-navigation/) or [GOV.UK service navigation](https://design-system.service.gov.uk/components/service-navigation/).
+- at the top of the page (for site search), like in the [primary navigation component](/components/primary-navigation/) or [GOV.UK service navigation](https://design-system.service.gov.uk/components/service-navigation/)

 Do not add the component to the [MOJ header](/components/moj-header/).
 There's not enough space in the header, and doing this would make the component's use inconsistent.

 #### Filtering results

 The search component should only have 1 input field.
-If you need to help users refine their search, add the [filter component](https://design-patterns.service.justice.gov.uk/components/filter/).
+If users need help refining their search, add the [filter component](/components/filter/).

 #### Adding multiple search components to a page

-If you add the search component to a page more than once you'll need to add a unique accessible name using either `aria-label` or `aria-label-by`.
+If you add the search component to a page more than once you'll need to add a unique accessible name to each one, using `aria-label` or `aria-label-by`.
 This is because each instance of the component creates a search landmark.

 You can read [guidance on using landmarks on the DigitalA11y site](https://www.digitala11y.com/from-headers-to-footers-creating-accessible-experience-with-landmarks/).